astropy/package-template/docs/ape17.rst

 -  ``tests_require``
 -  ``[ah_bootstrap]`` and all entries in it

-Step 3 - Define Optional, test, and docs dependencies
+Step 3 - Define optional, test, and docs dependencies
 -----------------------------------------------------

 Next up, add a new section to the ``setup.cfg`` file (or modify, if it